UPPMAX/UPPMAX-documentation/docs/glossary.md

 ### NAISS

 National Academic Infrastructure for Supercomputing in Sweden.
-The organization that coordinates high-performance computing resources across Swedish universities.
+The organisation that coordinates high-performance computing resources across Swedish universities.

 ### Node